-There is probably more to say about the pitfalls with restrictive weight loss programs, but No Weigh is not about knocking down, it’s about building up.
+There is probably more to say about the pitfalls with restriction weight loss programs, but No Weigh is not about knocking down, it’s about building up.
 The program is designed to empower users to make meaningful long-term change and feel better about their bodies.

 Are you ready for something different?